NishantTechCore/NishantTechCore/README.md

 - 👋 Hi, I’m @blazingNishant/NISHANT KUMAR
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Machine Learning.
-- 🌱 I’m currently learning Data Science as a student.
+- 🌱 I’m currently learning Machine Learning as a student.
 - 💞️ I’m looking to collaborate on ....
 NO I am not looing for any collaboration.
 - 📫 How to reach me?
 You can reach me through email same as this one.